 For IM surveys, the array is used in single dish mode in order to access the large cosmological scales and pilot tests have been underway \citep{Wang_2021}.
 A detection of the HI power spectrum in cross-correlation with galaxies from the WiggleZ Dark Energy Survey has been made \citep{2023MNRAS.518.6262C}.
 However, the large primary beam limits the minimum accessible scales to tens of Mpc and interferometric IM observations can provide crucial information on smaller scales and the nonlinear regime.
-The core heavy dish distribution of the MeerKAT interferometer can measure scales up to $60$ Mpc at $z<0.65$ in the $L$-band frequency range (856 MHz $< \nu <$ 1712 MHz) and up to $165$ Mpc at $z<1.4$ in the $UHF$-band (580 MHz $< \nu <$ 1015 MHz). {Forecasts in \citet{Paul_2021} predict that a statistical detection of the HI IM power spectrum is possible with $\sim 100$ hrs of observation with MeerKAT.
+The core heavy dish distribution of the MeerKAT interferometer can measure scales up to $60$ Mpc at $z<0.65$ in the \textit{L}-band frequency range (856 MHz $< \nu <$ 1712 MHz) and up to $165$ Mpc at $z<1.4$ in the \textit{UHF}-band (580 MHz $< \nu <$ 1015 MHz).

+{Forecasts in \citet{Paul_2021} predict that a statistical detection of the HI IM power spectrum is possible with $\sim 100$ hrs of observation with MeerKAT.
 Using surveys such as the MeerKAT International GHz Tiered Extragalactic Exploration (MIGHTEE) Survey \citep{MIGHTEE}, we can detect the HI power spectrum in narrow redshift bins across a range of redshifts, opening up a new window for probing the astrophysics of the HI galaxies \citep{Chen_2021}.}